ecg-icas/icas/src/source/campaign-targeting.rst

 """""""""""""

-Geo targeting allows you to specify one or more (circular) areas in the targeting criteria of a campaign to have the ads of that campaign only be shown to buyers located in that geographical area.
+Geo targeting allows you to specify one or more (circular) areas in the targeting criteria of a campaign to have the ads of that campaign only be shown to buyers located in any of the geographical areas specified.

 Region Targeting
 """"""""""""""""